View of solar panels and clean energy.

 Inflation Reduction Act tax credits

-Wondering how the Inflation Reduction Act tax credits, incentives, and monetization options could impact your organization?
-Our multidisciplined team of tax professionals track the latest developments to keep you informed.
-Explore more from our tax leaders.
+Curious about how your organization can still benefit from Inflation Reduction Act energy tax credits and incentives, as well as monetization options?
+Our multidisciplined team of tax specialists closely monitors the latest developments to keep you informed.

 Carbon oxide sequestration credit

-Qualifying facilities can claim an expanded IRA tax credit for the capture and use or storage of carbon oxide.
-The credit provides enhanced incentives for those that either capture carbon as part of an industrial facility or through direct air capture.
+Qualifying facilities can claim an expanded tax credit for the capture and use or storage of carbon oxide.
+The credit offers enhanced incentives for facilities that capture carbon either as part of an industrial facility or through direct air capture.
+The foreign entity restrictions introduced by the OBBB apply to this credit, making it unavailable for any tax year beginning after July 4, 2025, if the taxpayer is classified as a specified foreign entity or a foreign-influenced entity.
+Under current law, the credit amounts vary depending on how the captured carbon is stored or used; the OBBB’s changes create parity across these amounts.

 Energy-efficient homes and commercial buildings

-The IRA amplified the cash benefit of tax credits through the creation of two new monetization options.
-One option, involving nontaxable sales of credits for cash, is especially useful where projected tax credits are likely to outweigh the current and near-term tax liabilities of those generating the credits.
-In addition, a second tax refund option paves the way for a variety of tax-exempt entities to obtain the cash benefit of tax credits in the absence of traditional tax liabilities.
+The IRA enhanced the cash benefit of clean energy tax credits by introducing two monetization options.
+The first allows for the nontaxable sale of credits for cash, a useful strategy when projected tax credits are likely to exceed an entity’s current and near-term tax liability.
+The second, a direct payment option, enables tax-exempt entities to receive the cash benefit of credits in the absence of traditional tax liabilities.
+The OBBB doesn’t alter these monetization options broadly, but it does restrict the transfer or sale of credits to specified foreign entities.

 Tax credits for fuel production and use